jonchr/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-This is a resposive version of my original website built solely using HTML5 and CSS3.
+This is a responsive version of my original website built solely using HTML5 and CSS3.
 A live version can be viewed at https://jonchr.github.io/Responsive-Portfolio

 ## Description